 (This article does not address the consequences of an H-1B worker quitting a job voluntarily.
 For information on that, see What Happens if an Employee on an H-1B Work Permit Quits?)

-Unless you have a written employment contract, the law in the U.S. ordinarily considers H-1B employment to be “at will,” meaning the employer has the right to end your employment for lawful reasons at any time.
+Unless you have a written employment contract, the law in the U.S. ordinarily considers H-1B and other employment to be "at will," meaning the employer has the right to end employment for lawful reasons at any time.

 However, you also have the right to be treated like any U.S. citizen employee in regards to your company's employment-termination procedures.
 For example, if your company provides severance packages to its employees, you are entitled to this benefit.